The word “micro” means very small.

 [c] All of us pay price to buy a good.

 How does this price get determined in the market?

 Microeconomics provides an answer to this question.

 [d] In order to produce a good an individual producer has to make a decision as to how to combine the various factors of production so that maximum output can be produced at minimum cost.

 All these are some important areas of study under microeconomics.

 In comparison to an individual, the society or the country or economy as a whole is very large.

-So the economic decisions taken at the level of the economy as whole are subject matter of macro economics.
+So the economic decisions taken at the level of the economy as a whole are the subject matter of macroeconomics.